CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

-New industrial and other tech, including new buildings for Steel production Replaced Rubber with Combustion Engines (strategic resource only available from building) Added New focus trees for SWE, and ENG (ENG tree thanks to forum user King of Nords) Many new events including the formation of Burgundy and English Civil War Refactored starting situation for SWE-AUS war, balancing in progress More portraits, Europe mostly complete
+New industrial and other tech, including new buildings for Steel production Replaced Rubber with Combustion Engines (strategic resource only available from building) Added New focus trees for SWE, and ENG (ENG tree thanks to forum user King of Nords) Added focuses to NUS-USE focus tree
+Many new events including the formation of Burgundy and English Civil War Refactored starting situation for SWE-AUS war, balancing still in progress More portraits, Europe mostly complete

 Alpha 0.3.0 - Ostend League - Nov.
 25, 2017